jsmestad/story_tracker/README.md

 ## Configuration

 See the `.env.template` for ENV values that must be set.
-Please use your best cryptographic judgement when it comes to generating values for these keys.
+Please use your best cryptographic judgment when it comes to generating values for these keys.
 The provided values should never be used and are there as contrived examples only.

 ## Hosting